-We have a litter of seal point points(top and left picture) and lynx points(right picture) due to be born at the end of January.
-We will also have another litter of seal points due in early February.
-Flame point and cream point kittens are due to be born at the end of February.(the type is the bright white kitten on my home page) Kittens can leave at 7-8 weeks old-as long as they are eating both wet and dry food, drinking water and using the litterbox properly.
+We have a few litters of seal point points(top and left picture) and lynx points(right picture) due to be born throughout February and March.
+We will also have Flame point and cream point kittens due to be born at the end of February and mid March as well.(the type is the bright white kitten on my home page) Kittens can leave at 7-8 weeks old-as long as they are eating both wet and dry food, drinking water and using the litterbox properly.
 If you would like to be added to the waiting list please text your full name and kitten type to telephone number (201)398-6766.
 Feel free to call me if you would like more information.
 Thank you and have a blessed day.

 Pricing and other useful information: